bodo-ai/PyDough/documentation/functions.md

 Customers.CALCULATE(left_padded_name = LPAD(name, 30, "*"))
 ```

-For demonstration purposes here are examples on how it pads on string literals.
-Note that the first argument cannot be a string literal and this is only for demonstration purposes:
+Here are examples on how it pads on string literals:
 | Input | Output |
 |-------|--------|
 | `LPAD("123", 6, "0")` | `"000123"` |